agourlay/post-on-my-fridge/Readme.md

 ```
 I have provided my nginx configuration in the [misc](https://github.com/agourlay/post-on-my-fridge/blob/master/misc/nginx.conf) folder, it assumes that the application runs on 127.0.0.1:8080

+The frontend is embedded into the spray application in the [frontend](https://github.com/agourlay/post-on-my-fridge/blob/master/src/main/resources/frontend) folder.
+It uses Bower for javascript dependency management.

 ## Licence